readthedocs/sphinx-autoapi/docs/how_to.rst

 The :confval:`autoapi_root` configuration option defines where generated documentation is output.
-To change where documentation is output, simply change this option to another directory relative to the ``conf.py`` file:
+To change where documentation is output, simply change this option to another directory relative to the documentation source directory:

 .. code-block:: python